DataSF/datasf.github.io/blog/_posts/2016-11-15-new-data-on-the-block-1--library-usage-data.md

 ---

+New year, new feature!
 This is the first in a series of posts in which we highlight recently published data to the open data portal

 I don’t know about where you work, but around DataSF books rule.
 While we often geek out over city data or the newest visualization technique, nothing quite compares to a good book, a comfy chair, and a rainy day.
 That’s why we are so excited to reveal the latest addition to the open data portal: library usage data!
 The library usage dataset contains de-identified data about the total number of checkouts and renewals across a host of categories.
 Take an unprecedented peek into the voracious book, audiobook, and e-book consumption habits of San Franciscans.
 Follow along and prepare to have your assumptions challenged and learn about your fellow San Franciscans impressive love of books!